 Wynne Palmer is a Vancouver-based integrated media artist, an independent curator, arts administrator and educator.
 Past professional work experience informing her practice include: professional graphic design and photography; west coast film and music industries; event curation and production; arts administration and board experience.

-She draws inspiration from occupying intersections of seemingly contradictory ideas.
+Wynne draws inspiration from occupying intersections of seemingly contradictory ideas.
 Her personal art practice focuses on the threshold, where the natural and technological worlds converge, bringing into question issues of identity, concepts of location and the philosophy of language within the collective consciousness.
-Wynne is a serial collaborator, interested in the dynamics of improvisation and participatory art practice, collective collaboration, social engagement and public art.
+She is a serial collaborator, interested in the dynamics of improvisation and participatory art practice, collective collaboration, social engagement and public art.
 She has an interest in non-traditional educational models, art practices and exhibition spaces.

 Her work is in a number of public and private collections including Canada, Germany, UK and USA.